amadeus4dev-examples/amadeus-ios/README.md

 ## Installation

 The SDK can be installed via [Swift Package Manager](https://swift.org/package-manager).
-Edit the `Package.swift` manifest file inside the directory where your project is located and add `amadeus-ios` as dependency:
+Edit the `Package.swift` manifest file (located inside the project directory), and add the `amadeus-ios` dependency:

 ```swift
     import PackageDescription